MoIzadloo/tsocks/README.md

 ### Proxy Server With Authentication

-There are two different authentication methods independent of which version of the socks protocol you are working with. in case you are using V5, you can use the useAuth hook and use one of the available methods from the [methods'](src/server/auth/methods) directory, or if you want to create your own implementations or
+There are two different authentication methods independent of which version of the SOCKS protocol you are working with. in case you are using V5, you can use the useAuth hook and use one of the available methods from the [methods'](src/server/auth/methods) directory, or if you want to create your own implementations or